argoproj/argoproj/community/membership.md

 **Note:** Acceptance of code contributions requires at least one approver in addition to the assigned reviewers.

+**Note:** A reviewer who is scoped to part of the code base rather than the whole code base is not considered a "maintainer" and must not be included in [MAINTAINERS.md](../MAINTAINERS.md).
+Once they reach full-scope reviewer status or any approver status, they will be a maintainer.

 While these guidelines are going to be used for setting contribution expectations, the maintainers will recognize the impact of an individual's contribution while making a decision on promotion an individual to a "reviewer."